codidharma/codidharma.github.io/content/english/about/_index.md

    image: "/images/about/techstack/powerplatform.svg"
 ---

-I have been programming, designing and architecting applications for over a decade.
-I specialize in architecting highly scalable distributed systems and in low code - no code applications.
-I love to share my knowledge with others to help them get to their goals faster.Over the years I have written many articles on Mircrosoft's technet wiki and have done public presentations for community events and meetups in the past.
+With over a decade of experience in programming, designing, and architecting applications, I specialize in crafting highly scalable distributed systems and leveraging pro-code/low-code/no-code solutions.

+Throughout my career, I have contributed numerous articles to Microsoft's Technet Wiki and have delivered engaging presentations at community events and meetups.
+I am dedicated to empowering fellow developers through insightful knowledge sharing